jamesgrams/guystation/README.md

 * A program restart is required if you change the screen resolution or add, change primary, or remove monitors.
 * Mobile Virtual Controller Keycode options don't extend beyond main keyboard area, F keys, and arrow keys.
 * The resolution is incorrect for a PIP video for N64.
-* PC games that install won't work in Samba mode unless the installed directory for Wine programs is also mapped.
 * m64py changes the Mupen64Plus dimensions when you use it.
 * Wii doesn't save properly over Samba.
 * NES fullscreen spans multiple monitors when they are connected.